 a) The Sunken Garden and Tropical Grove are not available for photography sessions unless associated with a wedding ceremony booking.

-c) In accordance with University byelaws you must not distress any wildlife on campus, including ducks and peacocks.
+c) In accordance with University bylaws you must not distress any wildlife on campus, including ducks and peacocks.

-d) You will cooperate with all other users of the campus, which may include other holders of Photography Tickets.
+d) You will cooperate with all other users of the campus, which may include other holders of Photography Permits.

 e) You are expected to use common sense to maintain your own safety and the safety of others.
 The University has bodies of water, slopes, low branches and some uneven surfaces connected to heritage environments.
 Please take care.